-- The purpose of Middlesbrough's Fair Access Protocol, developed in partnership with local schools, is to ensure that unplaced and vulnerable children, and those who are having difficulty in securing a school place in-year, are allocated a school place as quickly as possible.1 - This document refers to Middlesbrough Local Authority (LA) procedures in relation to primary school children, a separate document is available which outlines the procedures in relation to secondary school children. - Where school is referred to in this document this relates to any LA maintained school or Academy.

-This document should be read in conjunction with the Department for Education, School Admissions Code, 'Statutory guidance for admission authorities, governing bodies, local authorities, schools adjudicators and admission appeals panels'- 2021 and 'Fair Access Protocols- Guidance for school leaders, admission authorities and local authorities'- July 2021.
+- The purpose of Middlesbrough's Fair Access Protocol, developed in partnership with local schools, is to ensure that unplaced and vulnerable children, and those who are having difficulty in securing a school place in-year, are allocated a school place as quickly as possible.1 - This document refers to Middlesbrough Local Authority (LA) procedures in relation to secondary school children, a separate document is available which outlines the procedures in relation to primary school children. - Where school is referred to in this document this relates to any LA maintained school or Academy. - This document should be read in conjunction with the Department for Education, School Admissions Code, 'Statutory guidance for admission authorities, governing bodies, local authorities, schools adjudicators and admission appeals panels'- May 2021.